 Try to make the process concise by sending people straight to the review page.
-They should be able to reach the page with a click, write a review, submit and then leave.
-The more easier you make these processes, the more reviews you get.
+They should be able to reach the page with a click, write a review, submit, and then leave.
+The easier you make these processes, the more reviews you get.

 7. Be it Positive or Negative but Respond to Reviews

 Yet, it doesn’t mean you should ignore those reviews and move on.
 In fact, they are your actual trump card!
-A study by Harvard Business Review has found that responding to reviews can make all the difference.
+A study by Harvard Business Review found that replying to reviews can make all the difference.

 When so much is done the customer feels valued.
 You not only evade the risk of losing a customer to the competition but also increase the number of happy customers.
 All this can eventually lead to a spike in the total number of positive reviews.
 Now that’s a win-win situation!

 If you already have a good customer review strategy in place, then well and good.
-If it’s otherwise, then linger no more, get working on it because customers aren’t very enthusiastic about writing a review as they are in reading one.
+If it’s otherwise, then linger no more, and get working on it because customers aren’t as enthusiastic about writing a review as they are in reading one.
 In fact, only one in ten people write reviews every time.
-So, go through the steps suggested, get your team, huddle up and curate an impeccable strategy to get more online reviews for your business.
+So, go through the steps suggested, get your team, huddle up, and curate an impeccable strategy to get more online reviews for your business.

 And, before you go, why not give SurveySparrow a try?
 It’s free!